flyteorg/flytectl/docs/source/gen/flytectl_update_project.rst

 ::

-  -t, --activateProject   Activates the project specified as argument.
+      --activateProject   Activates the project specified as argument.
-  -a, --archiveProject    Archives the project specified as argument.
+      --archiveProject    Archives the project specified as argument.
   -h, --help              help for project

 Options inherited from parent commands